 Conclusions:

 Fertigation emerged as a highly effective technique for enhancing plant growth, yielding improvements across key growth characteristics.
-These included impressive increases in plant height, leaf count, neck thickness, bulb diameter, clove number, dry matter content and biological yield.
-The optimal performance was achieved when the 100 per cent recommended fertilizer dose was applied through fertigation, ensuring that the plants received the ideal nutrients at the right time for maximum development.
-Mulching also made a significant contribution to plant growth, resulting in substantial improvements in plant height, leaf number, neck thickness, bulb diameter, clove count, dry matter content and biological yield.
-The protective layer of mulch clearly enhanced plant health and productivity, providing a favourable growing environment.
+Mulching also made a significant contribution to plant growth and yield of garlic.
 The combination of fertigation and mulching produced exceptional results, particularly in dry matter content and biological yield.
-The most distinctive outcomes were observed under fertigation @ 100 per cent RDF in combination with polyethylene mulch, leading to the highest growth and yield attributes.

-Therefore, the integration of 100 per cent fertigation along with polyethylene mulch proved to be the most robust and effective method for boosting plant growth and maximizing yield followed by 80 per cent fertigation along with polyethylene mulch.
-This effective combination not only produced great results but also enhanced sustainable farming methods, leading to a significant increase in productivity in modern agriculture.
+Therefore, the integration of 100 per cent fertigation along with polyethylene mulch proved to be the most robust and effective method for boosting plant growth and maximizing yield and may also enhanced sustainable farming methods, leading to a significant increase in productivity in modern agriculture.

 References: